Session 13

 different parts of the same function!

-This data type begs us to use the Syntax Procedures design pattern.
+The grammar of our little language is data type, and it begs us to use the Syntax Procedures design pattern.
 I ask you to read about this pattern for next time.
 For now, we will see it in action on our problem.

 Before we begin to implement our solution, I have created these syntax procedures for our little language.
 There are three kinds of syntax procedure in the file: